meteor/guide/content/vue.md

 1. What Vue is, and why you would consider using it with Meteor.
 2. How to install Vue in your Meteor application, and how to use it correctly.
 3. [TODO] How to structure your Vue application according to both Meteor's and Vue's style guides
-4. How to use Vue's SSR (Serverside Rendering) with Meteor.
+4. How to use Vue's SSR (Server-side Rendering) with Meteor.
 5. [TODO] How to integrate Vue with Meteor's realtime data layer.

 Vue already has an excellent guide with many advanced topics already covered.
-Some of them are [SSR (Serverside Rendering)](https://ssr.vuejs.org/), [Routing](https://router.vuejs.org/), [Code Structure and Style Guide](https://vuejs.org/v2/style-guide/) and [State Management with Vuex](https://vuex.vuejs.org/).
+Some of them are [SSR (Server-side Rendering)](https://ssr.vuejs.org/), [Routing](https://router.vuejs.org/), [Code Structure and Style Guide](https://vuejs.org/v2/style-guide/) and [State Management with Vuex](https://vuex.vuejs.org/).

 This documentation is purely focused on integrating it with Meteor.